 HISTORY

 Soundshaper maintains a History of processes in text form and prompts you to save this at the end of a session.
-The History file shows each process, in and out files, and the parameter values.
+The History file shows each process, input and output files, and the parameter values.

 ACCESSIBILITY